Child Safety and Wellbeing Policy

 This includes children and young people who are in our care, who attend services, programs and events delivered by Council, and those who enjoy the many outdoor play and community spaces the municipality offers.

 The Child Safety & Wellbeing Policy ( PDF 1.49MB) explains our approach to safeguarding children and young people.
-It applies to everyone who works, volunteers and contracts at Council.
+We also have a child friendly version of the Child Safety & Wellbeing Policy ( PDF 406.58KB) which is easier to understand.
+The policy applies to everyone who works, volunteers and contracts at Council.

 Whitehorse Statement of Commitment to Child Safety